tszip/tszip/README.md

 ### Internal vs. external entry points

+*Note: This behavior can be disabled by editing the `exports` field in your project's package.json.*

-tszip projects leverage package.json `exports` logic to automatically resolve subdir imports for your package, which mimics something like an optimized version of legacy `resolve()` logic.
+tszip projects leverage the package.json `exports` field to automatically resolve subpath imports for your package, which mimics something like an optimized version of legacy `require()` logic.

-**An import from `your-package/path/to/submodule` only works if `src/path/to/submodule` is a folder with an `index` file.**
+  - An import from `your-package/submodule` is an import from `your-package/submodule/index.js`.

+  - Non-`index` endpoints are "internal" to the package and cannot be imported directly without being re-exported at an `index` file.

-Consider the following typical project structure:
+**In short, only `index` files are available for import downstream**.³ For more detail, consider the following typical project structure:

 ```none
 src